Archynetys Live news trend intelligence

 Quick answers

-What unique weather conditions were observed on WASP-121 b?
+What is unique about the weather on WASP-121 b?

-The planet experiences extreme temperature variations and rains made of rubies and sapphires.
+The planet features asymmetric weather patterns and forecasts of rain consisting of rubies and sapphires.

 Coverage (12)